Luigi's Mansion (GameCube)/Unused Models

 - 15 gidemap.szp

 The effect folder isn't what you expect, rather a mix of an unused door, some weird blue effect, and the ghost glow used in the game.
-It's the only folder in the games files that's unused.
+It's one of the only folders in the game's files that's unused.

 There are three unused door objects within the game.

 This door is pink and features heart designs.
 Early footage of the game showed that this door was originally intended to lead to the Nursery, the room where the first area's boss is found.
 It has a unique cutscene for being unlocked, showing the heart-studded door instead of the normal door model.
 The heart door model has an ID of 07.
 There are four unused models for the cutscenes when trying to open it while it is locked and unlocking it, they are codemo07.szp, nodemo07.szp, oodemo07.szp, and hodemo07.szp.

 A blue door featuring stars.
 Early footage of the game reveals that this was originally the door that led into the Twins' Room.
 Like the heart door above, a unique unlocking cutscene is present for this door that uses a highly detailed version of the star door rather than the model for the normal doors.
 The star door model has an ID of 08.
 There are four unused models for the cutscenes when trying to open it while it is locked and unlocking it, they are codemo08.szp, nodemo08.szp, oodemo08.szp, and hodemo08.szp.

 Ghost Machine/Gallery Door

 The lab door seen in the Portificationizer and Gallery rooms has a dedicated cutscene model.
 However, it just appears to be a placeholder since lab exploration was removed earlier in the game's development.
 The metal door has an ID of 05.
 There are four unused models for the cutscenes when trying to open it while it is locked and unlocking it, they are codemo05.szp, nodemo05.szp, oodemo05.szp, and hodemo05.szp.